alozano-77/AWS-SAA-C02-Course/README.md

 - Great if you have a known steady state usage, email usage, domain server.
 - Cheapest option with no tolerance for disruption.

-### 1.6.12.
-Instance Status Checks and Autorecovery
+### 1.6.13.
+Instance Status Checks and Auto Recovery

-Every instance has two high level status checks
+Every instance has two high level status checks:

 - System Status Checks
   - Failure of this check could indicate SW or HW problems of the EC2 service or the host.
 - Instance Status Checks
-  - Specific to the file system or has a corrupted Kernel.
+  - Specific to the file system.
+  - Failure of this check could indicate a corrupted Kernel.

-Autorecovery can kick in and help,
+Auto recovery can kick in and help in the following ways:

-- Recover this instance
+- Recover this instance.
-  - can be a number of steps depending on the failure
+  - Can be a number of steps depending on the failure.
-- Stop this instance
+- Stop this instance.
-- Terminate this instance
+- Terminate this instance.
-  - useful in a cluster
+  - Useful in a cluster.
-- Reboot this instance
+- Reboot this instance.

 ### 1.6.13.
 Horizontal and Vertical Scaling